J0K3Rn/Portfolio/index.md

 ## Who am I

-I am a student at the University Of Houston and also a Automation and Testing Software Developer Intern.
+I am a student at the University Of Houston and also an Automation and Testing Software Developer Intern.

 ## Work Experience